What Happens If You Breastfeed From One Side Only

 It’s common for babies to develop a preference for one breast over the other.
 The reasons for this can vary, and understanding the cause can help you address the situation effectively:

 • Milk Flow Preference.
-Babies may prefer one breast if it has a faster or more efficient milk flow.
+Babies may prefer one breast if the opposite breast causes nipple pain or has inefficient milk flow.
 If one breast has a slower letdown or less milk production, your baby might naturally prefer the side that provides milk more easily.

 • Comfort Issues.
 If your baby is uncomfortable due to an ear infection, a recent vaccination, or any physical discomfort related to birth injuries (like torticollis), they may avoid feeding on the side that causes them pain.

 • Positioning.
 Sometimes, babies find certain positions more comfortable for feeding.
-If they associate one position with a more comfortable latch, they may refuse the other breast simply due to the difference in position or angle.
+They may favor the breast with pain-free attachment due to the difference in position or angle.

 • Previous Negative Experience.
 If your baby had a bad experience with one side—such as a painful latch or an overfull breast—they might be reluctant to feed from that side.